Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam29/12/2023

 From the beginning of December 2023 until now, in Da Nang , there has been a lot of information about selling mini apartments, even selling many mini apartment buildings in an unusual way.
-This move is considered by some real estate experts to be that many investors are taking advantage of the regulations on being granted a certificate of right to use for each apartment (pink book) from January 1, 2025 to "get rid of goods", transferring difficulties to apartment buyers and secondary investors.
+This move is considered by some real estate experts that many investors are taking advantage of the regulation of being granted a certificate of right to use for each apartment (pink book) from January 1, 2025 to "get rid of goods", transferring the difficult situation to apartment buyers and secondary investors.

-Through the current developments in the real estate market, authorities need to strengthen management, inspection, and warnings related to the purchase and sale of apartments and mini-condominiums and prevent the situation of anticipating new housing policies.
+Through the current real estate market developments, the authorities need to strengthen management, inspection, and warnings related to the purchase and sale of apartments and mini-condominiums and prevent the situation of anticipating new housing policies.
 Photo: HOANG HIEP

-Through the current developments in the real estate market, authorities need to strengthen management, inspection, and warnings related to the purchase and sale of apartments and mini-condominiums and prevent the situation of anticipating new housing policies.
+Through the current real estate market developments, the authorities need to strengthen management, inspection, and warnings related to the purchase and sale of apartments and mini-condominiums and prevent the situation of anticipating new housing policies.
 Photo: HOANG HIEP

 Apartment tenants pay once for 50 years

-Recently, due to the "tightening" of management by the authorities, many mini-apartment investors have not been able to sell their apartments and have limited the posting of information about selling their apartments for fear of being inspected and punished for violations.
-However, after the National Assembly passed the Housing Law (amended) with a number of regulations on the development of multi-storey housing and many individual apartments (mini-apartments), including the issuance of certificates of right to use (pink books) for each apartment according to the provisions of the law on land, there has been a lot of information about illegal mini-apartments for sale with the invitation to "own a cheap apartment".
+Recently, due to the "tightening" of management by the authorities, many mini-apartment investors have not been able to sell their apartments and have limited the posting of information about selling apartments for fear of being inspected and handled for violations.
+However, after the National Assembly passed the Housing Law (amended) with a number of regulations on the development of multi-storey housing, many apartments of individuals (mini-apartments), including the issuance of certificates of right to use (pink books) for each apartment according to the provisions of the law on land, there has been a lot of information about illegal mini-apartments for sale with the invitation to "own cheap apartments".
 This information "hits" the psychology of many people with little money who have a high demand for housing or investors who want to own apartments in the city center to anticipate the above regulation of being granted pink books.

-The mini apartment building at alley 308 Hoang Dieu Street (Binh Hien Ward, Hai Chau District) with two alleys with road clearances of 2m and 3.5m is also having a lot of information about illegal apartments for sale.
-Vice Chairman of Hai Chau District People's Committee Nguyen Van Duy said that after receiving the information, the district assigned the functional forces to check and prevent the sale of apartments in this mini apartment building and that there are currently no apartments for sale.
-However, when someone asked to buy an apartment, a person claiming to be the investor of the mini apartment building at alley 308 Hoang Dieu said that it was not for sale, only for rent and the tenant had to pay a one-time fee for the entire rental period of 50 years.
-Specifically, for a two-bedroom apartment with an area of 46-48m2 , the total rent to be paid is from 1.2-1.25 billion VND at the time of signing the contract.
+The mini apartment building in lane 308 Hoang Dieu street (Binh Hien ward, Hai Chau district) with two lanes with road clearance of 2m and 3.5m is also having a lot of information about illegal apartments for sale.
+Vice Chairman of Hai Chau district People's Committee Nguyen Van Duy said that after receiving the information, the district has assigned functional forces to check and prevent the sale of apartments in this mini apartment building and currently there are no apartments for sale.
+However, when someone asked to buy an apartment, a person claiming to be the investor of the mini apartment building in lane 308 Hoang Dieu said that the apartment is not for sale, only for rent and the tenant must pay a one-time fee for the entire rental period of 50 years.
+Specifically, for a two-bedroom apartment with an area of 46-48m2 , the total rent to be paid is 1.2-1.25 billion VND at one time when signing the contract.

 Apartments in the mini apartment building in lane 308 Hoang Dieu are being advertised for sale on many websites and social networking sites.
 Photo: NAM TRAN